jays226/py-Fortnite-Shop/README.md

   c.
 Add your 2nd watermark to `ad2` (this can be left blank)<br />
   d.
 Add the location on your computer where you would like to save your item shop image to `saveFileLocation` (this can be left blank)<br />
 2. Run the `run.bat` file<br />
+The item shop image will be saved to this folder or to a custom folder if `saveFileLocation` is not blank

 ## Requirements
 [Python 3](https://www.python.org/downloads/)<br />